YaruZeng/Passage-Retrieval-System/README.md

 To preprocess raw text data, get tokens, and qualitatively justify the dataset follows Zipf's law.

 #### 2) Solutions:
-I define two function to get tokens by cleaning and steming texts and plot every token's normalised frequency against frequency ranking based on Zipf's law.
+I define two function to get tokens by cleaning and steming texts based on NLTK library and plot every token's normalised frequency against frequency ranking based on Zipf's law by matplotlib.

 #### 3) Outcomes:
 a) The total number of identified words is 107538.